RxLaboratory/Duik/src-docs/docs/getting-started/preamble.md

 Duik’s **comprehensiveness**, **ease of use**, **14 years of continuous development** and [**awesome community**](http://membership.rxlab.info)[^1] have made it the leading and the industry standard tool for character animation with After Effects.

 **It provides the main rigging tools**, found in any 3D software, like IK, controllers, and bones, but adapts them to 2D animation in After Effects.
-With Duik you can rig complex characters and use advanced animation techniques usually used in 3D softwares.
+With Duik you can rig complex characters and use advanced animation techniques usually used in 3D software.
 If you do not know what *rigging* means, it may be because it is a bit too soon for you to use those tools.
 Please refer to the section entitled _Should I use Duik?_

 **Duik has plenty of animation tools too** - managing keyframes and interpolations, traditional animation, animation exposure, etc. - and many **automations**, like wiggle, spring, swing, wheel, etc. which allow you to animate more quickly and easily.